vast-ai/vast-sdk/README.md

 This is easy, you got this!

 ### What about the return values?
-Well what about them?
-You get jsonable objects, exactly as `--raw` would send to your pretty terminal.
+JSONable objects, exactly as `--raw` would send to your pretty terminal.
 It's really the same.

 ### Alright, but what about an API key, what's the catch?
 You can provide it in the class instantiation: `vastai.VastAI("My-magnificent-key")`